jashanpreet-singh-99/HTMLparser/README.md

 1. Fix '\\' elements in content based tag, extra state needed to process the data.
 2. Fix for extra '<' character before actual closing tag in content based.
-3. Searching a given section or element.
-4. Later checks for id or class specific element.
-5. Change the cur_tag_path to list instead os string.
+3. Change the cur_tag_path to list instead os string.
+4. Add parent and child traversal ability to HTMLElement.